SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-The Hilton London Hyde Park on the northern border of Hyde Park is a good choice.
+I’d recommend the Hilton London Hyde Park on the northern border of Hyde Park.
 The hotel has an excellent reputation and doesn’t feel like a typical Hilton: it’s inside a historic building and the excellent service makes it feel more like a boutique hotel.
 Rooms are a good size for central London; go for the park view if you can.
 Note that the Grand Superior Rooms, while larger than the King Deluxe ones, are subterranean and lack natural light.

 The hotel is right next to the Queensway underground station, so you’re right near public transport and a short ride from Oxford Circus (Oxford Street shopping), and a single underground connection to Leicester Square (if you want to catch a musical, eat out near Covent Garden, check out Soho nightlife, visit Trafalgar Square and the National Gallery); Russel Square (for the British Museum) and Embankment (for the London Eye, boat tours of the Thames, and other attractions along the river – Tate Modern, Tower of London, etc).